 March 14, 2018

-Irish Cream and Chocolate Bundt Cake with a Dark Chocolate Glaze
+Chocolate Irish Cream Bundt Cake

-While I’m all for the excuse to make this cake year round, I think that it is best when it is served on the day of all things shamrock, corned beef, and green.
-Plus, it’s the perfect way to add a sophisticated touch to your Saint Patrick’s Day festivities.
+While I'm all for the excuse to make this cake year round, I think that it is best when it is served on the day of all things shamrock, corned beef, and all things green.
+Plus, it's the perfect way to add a sophisticated touch to your Saint Patrick's Day festivities.

 In addition to its rich flavor, one of my favorite things about this cake is its simplicity.
 While layer cakes hold a special place in my heart, bundt cakes are a great way to create a beautiful dessert with a little less effort.
 This cake is dense enough to hold the bundt’s shape, yet delicate and rich enough to still taste delicious.